TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

    This attribute is ``None`` by default.
 If you assign a string to it, that string will be recognized as a lexical-level inclusion request similar to the ``source`` keyword in various shells.
-That is, the immediately following token will be opened as a filename and input will be taken from that stream until EOF, at which point the :meth:`~io.IOBase.close` method of that stream will be called and the input source will again become the original input stream.
+That is, the immediately following token will be opened as a filename and input will be taken kutoka that stream until EOF, at which point the :meth:`~io.IOBase.close` method of that stream will be called and the input source will again become the original input stream.
 Source requests may be stacked any number of levels deep.